bcmi/Foreground-Object-Search-Dataset-FOSD/README.md

 .train/train_rfosd.sh
 ```

+## FOS score

+Our model can be used to evaluate the compatibility between foreground and background in terms of geometry and semantics.

 ## License

 Both background and foreground images of S-FOSD belong to Open-Images.
 The background images of R-FOSD are collected from Internet and are licensed under a Creative Commons Attribution 4.0 License.